Nominalism in Metaphysics

 The question that realists and nominalists about universals try to answer is: what makes F-things F (where “F” is a sparse property predicate)?
 For instance, what makes a square thing square?
 For the realist about universals if something is square, this is in virtue of the thing instantiating the universal squareness.
 In general, for the realist about universals, things have the sparse properties they do in virtue of instantiating universals.

 How do nominalists answer this question?
-A popular nominalist theory of properties is so-called Trope Theory, which has been held by Donald Williams (1953) and Keith Campbell (1990), among others.
+A popular nominalist theory of properties is so-called Trope Theory, which has been held by Donald Williams (1953), Keith Campbell (1990), and Douglas Ehring (2011) among others.
 Trope theory does not reject the existence of properties, but takes properties to be certain entities usually called ‘tropes’.
 Tropes are particulars, in the same sense in which individual people and individual apples are particulars.
 Thus when there is a scarlet apple the scarletness of the apple is not a universal but a particular scarletness, the scarletness of this apple, which exists exactly where and when this apple is scarlet.
 Such a particular scarletness is a trope.
 The apple is scarlet not in virtue of instantiating a universal but in virtue of possessing a scarlet trope.

 But what makes scarlet tropes scarlet tropes?
 One possible answer here is that scarlet tropes are scarlet tropes because they resemble each other, where resemblance is not explained in terms of instantiating some same universal.
 Of course crimson tropes also resemble each other.
 What makes a trope scarlet is that it resembles these tropes (the scarlet ones) as opposed to resembling those ones (the crimson ones).